wotbrew/idx/README.md

 - You could end up creating a lot of indexes, which slow down `conj`, `assoc`, `dissoc` and so on.
 - Redundant indexes take up memory, remember you can `delete-index`.

+You can still call `idx` on `auto-idx` collections if you want to force certain indexes ahead of time.

 ### Query your collection